Jeffersonlii/Personal-site-V2/README.md

 ## Known Issues
  - Might be spelling/grammer errors in strings.json
  - Not all strings may be centralized in strings.json
- - mobile scrolling bug in mat-accordian in `about me.` pape
+ - mobile scrolling bug in mat-accordian in `about me.` page